Compliance

 }

-- Vanta/Drata identifies a control that requires manual evidence (e.g., "Review of NetSuite User Permissions").
+- Screenata identifies controls that require application-level evidence (e.g., "Review of NetSuite User Permissions").

 - Screenata generates the Audit-Ready PDF.

-- Screenata automatically pushes the PDF back into the specific Vanta/Drata control slot via API.
+- If you use Vanta/Drata, Screenata automatically pushes the PDF back into the specific control slot via API.

-This integration ensures that your GRC dashboard stays at 100% automated coverage, even for controls that previously required manual screenshots.
+This ensures 100% automated coverage, even for controls that previously required manual screenshots.

 Comparison: Manual SOX Audit vs. Automated 2026 Audit